massimilianobaldo/good-programmers/README.md

 PULUMI_CONFIG_PASSPHRASE=""
 ```

-Then launch `docker compose up` and go to `localhost:3000`.
+Then launch `docker compose up` and wait until you see to go to `localhost:3000`.

-> It'possible that the first time dosen't work since the pulumi service is too slow.
-> Make a second attempt when the pulumi service has create the ".env.loal" files.

 ## License
 [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/)